MicrosoftDocs/azure-monitor-docs/articles/chaos-studio/chaos-studio-fault-library.md

 #### Limitations

-* Because the agent depends on network traffic, **this action cannot be cancelled** and will run to the specified duration.
+* Because the agent depends on network traffic, **this action cannot be canceled** and will run to the specified duration.
 Use with caution.
 * This fault currently only affects new connections.
 Existing active connections are unaffected.
 You can restart the service or process to force connections to break.
 * When running on Linux, this fault can only affect **outbound** traffic, not inbound traffic.
 The fault can affect **both inbound and outbound** traffic on Windows environments.